Wolfram Language Paclet Repository

 Squeezed vacuum Wigner Representation

-This exhibits graphically the non classical behavior of squeezed states regarding the quadratures:
+Plot the function, the non classical behavior of squeezed states regarding the quadratures is shown:

 Options